About

 Eliminate the need for polluting generators.

-Colin Touhey
+Colin

 CO-Founder and CEO

 Colin is an electrical engineer specializing in renewable energy technology.
-He has worked in wind, solar, and ocean energy, receiving grants from NASA and NYSERDA among others.
+He has worked in wind, solar, and ocean energy, receiving grants from NASA and NYSERDA, among others.
 Colin is certified by the North American Board of Certified Energy Practitioners (NABCEP) as a solar installer.

-Todd Dalland
+Todd

 CO-Founder and President

-Robert Lerner, AIA
+Robert

 CO-Founder and Vice President